TheMayaNutCompany/mayanut.github.io/CODE_OF_CONDUCT.md

 - Clarifying community expectations
 - Responding to unacceptable behavior
+- Reviewing reports fairly and consistently
-- Taking corrective action when needed
+- Taking appropriate corrective action when needed

-Maintainers have the right to remove or reject:
+Maintainers reserve the right to remove, edit, reject, or restrict:

 - Comments
 - Commits